-In accordance with the Mental Health Assistance Allocation, the District will establish or expand a plan to provide schoolbased mental health care; train educators and other school staff in detecting and responding to mental health issues; and connect children, youth, and families who may experience behavioral health issues with appropriate services.
+In accordance with the Mental Health Assistance Allocation, the District will enforce the plan to provide school-based mental health care, train educators and other school staff in detecting and responding to mental health issues, and connect children, youth, and families who may experience behavioral health issues with appropriate services.

-The District's Mental Health Plan will be focused on a multi-tiered system of supports to deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or cooccurring substance abuse diagnoses and to students at high risk of such diagnoses.
+The District's Mental Health Plan is focused on a multi-tiered system of supports to deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.

-The District will enter into contracts or interagency agreements with one or more local community behavioral health providers or providers of Community Action Team services to provide a behavioral health staff presence and services at district schools.
+The District maintains contract(s) and/or interagency agreement(s) with one or more local community behavioral health providers or providers of Community Action Team services to provide a behavioral health staff presence and services at district schools.
 Services may include, but are not limited to, mental health screenings and assessments, individual counseling, family counseling, group counseling, psychiatric or psychological services, trauma-informed care, mobile crisis services, and behavior modification.
 These behavioral health services may be provided on or off the school campus and may be supplemented by telehealth.

-Contracts or interagency agreements with service providers, will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and assessment of students at risk for mental health disorders occurs within fifteen (15) days of referral.
-School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based mental health service providers for students who are referred for community-based mental health services must be initiated within the service are referred for community-based mental health services must be initiated within the service providers for students who are referred for community-based mental health services must be initiated within thirty (30) days after the school or district makes a referral.
+Contracts or interagency agreements with service providers will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and assessment of students at risk for mental health disorders occurs within fifteen (15) days of referral.
+School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based mental health service providers for students who are referred for community-based mental health services must be initiated within thirty (30) days after the school or district makes a referral.